mmistakes/minimal-mistakes/_posts/2019-01-10-cross-micro-services-authentication-Azure-B2C.md

 * Enter a name for the application.
 * Redirect URI

-Depending the scenario you can select "**Implicit flow**" for Single page application, or "**Include Native API**" for mobile application.
+Depending on the scenario you can select "**Implicit flow**" for Single page application, or "**Include Native API**" for mobile application.

-# Use library for authentication
+# Use the library for authentication
-For each type of application there is a free (and open source) library that will save your day, avoiding you have to reinventi the wheel.
+For each type of application, there is a free (and open source) library that will save your day, avoiding you having to reinvent the wheel.

 | Solution | Library Name | Repository